BlackElkX/GhotiTnTdevices/README.md

 - I use as development and debug a NodeMCU ESP8266 module.
 - As production boards, is used.

-Even Tasmota mentioned that this board only suport up to 5 PWM channels, driving 6 PWM channels is not a problem.
+Even Tasmota mentioned this board only suport up to 5 PWM channels, driving 6 PWM channels is not a problem.

 Todo:
-- adding documentation about the rest api.
-- 4 buttons using the A0 analog pin to use it stand-alone
 - a switch to disable wifi functionality (only when power is off, you can use it.
 If powered, the switch will not be checked)
 - a power switch (only on hardware level)
 - an ap wifi mode with fixed ip address